kjvarga/rr-to-rspec-converter/README.md

     => hash_including

-### #rr_satisfy
+### #rr_satisfy DONE
     10 matches across 8 files

+    => satisfy

-    => Use RSpec satisfy method.
+    Use RSpec satisfy method.
 Would need to rewrite to use arguments from block, which alters the intent of the test.
 I think this will need to be done manually.

 # Module References